Highlights of 6th Grade:

 - Spelling Bee

-To access the class website page please click:mrswhitesschoolpage.com
+To access the class website page please click:sixthgradeschoolpage.com

 Focus is on reading, writing, listening and speaking.
-Students read core literature books, participate in Writers Workshop, improve spelling using the Rebecca Sitton Spelling Program, and use the Grammar and Composition Handbook to work towards mastering grammar usage.
+Students read core literature books, participate in Writers Workshop, improve spelling and vocabulary, and use the Grammar and Composition Handbook to work towards mastering grammar usage.

 “Students in grade six expand their understanding of history by studying the people and events that ushered in the dawn of the major Western and non-Western ancient civilizations.
 Geography is of special significance in the development of the human story.
 Continued emphasis is placed on the everyday lives, problems, and accomplishments of people, their role in developing social, economic, and political structures, as well as in establishing and spreading ideas that helped transform the world forever.
 Students develop higher levels of critical thinking by considering why civilizations developed where and when they did, why they became dominant, and why they declined.
 Students analyze the interactions among the various cultures, emphasizing their enduring contributions and the link, despite time, between the contemporary and ancient worlds”, (California Department of Education, 2011).